JjongX/streamlit-langgraph/README.md

 - Each sub-supervisor manages their own team
 - Multi-level organizational structure

+#### **Network Pattern**
+Peer-to-peer mesh topology where agents can communicate directly:
+- No central supervisor - all agents are peers
+- Any agent can hand off to any other agent
+- First agent in the list serves as the entry point
+- Best for: Complex scenarios with interdependent concerns where work needs to flow back and forth

 #### **Pattern Selection Guide**

 | Pattern | Use Case | Execution | Best For |